 The Early Years Foundation Stage is a statutory framework that schools and Childcare Providers must meet for the learning, development and care of children from birth to 5 years.

 EYPP

-Early Years Pupil Premium is additional funding for early years settings to enhance the education they provide for 3 & 4 year olds whose families are meeting the EYPP criteria as set by the DfE.
+Early Years Pupil Premium is additional funding for early years settings to enhance the education they provide for funded children whose families are meeting the EYPP criteria as set by the DfE.